 New York, USA

-But Eleven Madison Park’s success has nothing to do with luck and everything to do with the marriage of equals between kitchen and dining room, Humm and Guidara.
-A partnership like theirs is a rare thing in the restaurant world, with their respective domains given the same weight and prominence in status and decision making.
-Humm would never serve a dish that Guidara didn’t like, and their trademark approach of delighting diners with bespoke surprises is a joint effort.
-Everything here adheres to the duo’s favourite saying and overarching company name: ‘Make it Nice’.
+But Eleven Madison Park’s success had nothing to do with luck and everything to do with the marriage of equals between kitchen and dining room, Humm and Guidara.
+A partnership like theirs was a rare thing in the restaurant world, with their respective domains given the same weight and prominence in status and decision making.
+Humm would never serve a dish that Guidara didn’t like, and their trademark approach of delighting diners with bespoke surprises was a joint effort.
+Everything adhered to the duo’s favourite saying and overarching company name: ‘Make it Nice’.
+In July 2019, Eleven Madison Park entered a new era when Humm took sole ownership of the restaurant and started steering it into new directions.

-While Swiss-born perfectionist Humm is classically trained, he has dedicated his recent years to paring things back.
+While Swiss-born perfectionist Humm is classically trained, he dedicated the years 2017-2019 to paring things back.
 The restaurant made its name with his neoclassical style and iconic creations like roasted duck with honey and lavender, or the playful black and white cookies that symbolise New York.
 Guidara’s slick operation of the Art Deco dining room centred around tableside theatrics like removing the neck of a port bottle with scorching hot tongs, or delivering an off-menu treat based on an overheard conversation.

 Watch the video interview with Humm: